cfraz89/tapioca/README.md

 fromCSV = decode HasHeader
 ```

-We see here that tapioca provides us with a more succinct definition for defining CSV mappings, avoiding any unnecessary duplication, and keeping the entire definition within a single typeclass.
+We see here that tapioca provides us with a more succinct definition for defining bidrectional CSV mappings, avoiding any unnecessary duplication, and keeping the entire definition within a single typeclass.

 ## Usage
+### Bidirectional mappings
-As seen earlier, the key part of using Tapioca is to define an instance of `CsvMapped` for your type:
+As seen earlier, the key part of using Tapioca to create a bidirectional mapping is to define an instance of `CsvMapped` for your type, using the `CsvMap` constructor:

 ```haskell
 instance CsvMapped MyRecord where